-During the Cold War enormous nuclear arsenals have been built and deployed, mainly by the USA and the Soviet Union, now Russia.
+During the Cold War enormous nuclear arsenals have been built up, mainly by the USA and the Soviet Union, now Russia.
 They comprised several tens of thousands nuclear warheads, most of them having explosive yields hundreds of times larger than those of the two bombs that destroyed Hiroshima and Nagasaki (6 and 9 August 1945; themselves with yields of 10-20 kilotons, namely equivalent to the explosive energy released by 10-20 million kilograms of high explosives such as TNT).
-Given the size of these arsenals, and the enormous effects of nuclear explosions -- including, in addition to blast and heat (killing people and causing large-scale fires), immediate nuclear radiation and delayed radioactivity (fallout) -the possibility of an all-out nuclear war involving the two major nuclear-weapon countries entailed the prospect of an abrupt end of our civilization, possibly even the extinction of homo sapiens.
-The present arsenals have been somewhat -- but not yet drastically -- reduced with respect to those of the Cold War time.
-The prospect of a major nuclear war involving the two nuclear superpowers has instead decreased substantially -- although many nuclear-armed missiles with intercontinental ranges are still kept on quick-reaction alert entailing the capability that their launch be decided and executed within minutes.
-A worrisome recent development is the return -- by the current leaderships in the United States and in Russia (Bush and Putin) -- to antagonistic postures playing up to nationalistic feelings and based on unilateral rather than cooperative attitudes to national and international security.
+Given the size of these arsenals, and the enormous effects of nuclear explosions -- including, in addition to blast and heat (killing people and causing large-scale fires), immediate nuclear radiation and delayed radioactivity (fallout) -- the possibility of an all-out nuclear war involving the two major nuclear-weapon countries entailed the prospect of an abrupt end of our civilization, possibly even the extinction of homo sapiens.
+The present arsenals have been somewhat - but really not significantly - reduced with respect to those of the Cold War time.
+The prospect of a major nuclear war involving the two nuclear superpowers has instead decreased quite substantially - although many nuclear-armed missiles with intercontinental ranges are still kept on quick-reaction alert entailing the capability that their launch be decided and executed within minutes.
+A worrisome recent development is the return - by the current leadership in Russia and the past leadership in the United States -- to antagonistic postures playing up to nationalistic feelings and based on unilateral rather than cooperative attitudes to national and international security.